deva-246/DataAnalytics-and-Visualization-Accenture-Virtual-Program/README.md

 # DataAnalytics-and-Visualization-Accenture-Virtual-Program

--- The program is powered by Forage which gives an oppurtunity to experience a real time work experience in Accenture in the field of data science --
+-- The program is powered by Forage which gives an oppurtunity to experience a real time work experience at Accenture in the field of data science --

 This Data analytics and visualization task involves tasks like
 1. Project understanding